 - As a long-time champion of sustainable economic development, I understand the role that private schools play in attracting families to a place.
 I support private schools as long as they do not use taxpayer funding or institute requirements that infringe upon a student’s civil rights.

-Post Secondary Education: Whether technical or liberal arts, higher education needs to be accessible, and there needs to be choices.
+Post Secondary Education: Post secondary education is a major economic driver in the North Country because of what the education does for students and because of what it does for our communities.
+For these reasons, I will be a strong partner with our colleges, universities, and technical schools.
+Whether technical or liberal arts, private or public, higher education needs to be accessible, and there needs to be choices.
 I believe that the federal government has a role in making sure that access to higher education is possible by addressing affordability.
 It can do so by:

 - Relieving college students and their parents of the crushing burden of student loan debt by: